VaughnM/infinite-scroll-app/readme.md

   - 3 breakpoints
 - Ability to favourite shot (saves shot id to local storage)
 - Enforce Airbnb or Github code style

+##Goals

+I want this app to act as a module that can be added to any webapp easily.